Auto Note Importer

 🔗 Obsidian Bases Integration

-This plugin creates Bases-compatible YAML frontmatter with proper data types for seamless table/card view editing.
-Import your notes, enable the Bases plugin, and create a database from your imported folder for powerful data management workflows.
+This plugin emits Bases-compatible YAML frontmatter with proper data types for seamless table/card view editing.
+Import your notes, enable the Bases plugin, and create a database from the imported folder for powerful data management workflows.

 📊 Example Workflows